balarbirwa/Group-1-Repo-/README.md

 - List Item 3

 # Necessary Software
-- Docker Desktop
-- Internet Browser
-- INSERT MORE IF NEEDED

-# Locally Running ""The Company" Portal"
 Prerequisite software:
 - Docker
+- Internet Browser
 - nodejs
   - May need to run "nmp install ejs" via commandline interface in main project folder

+# Locally Running ""The Company" Portal"

 Navigate to the root folder in your command prompt using the cd commands.
 Once in the root directory, run the following command: "docker-compose up".
 Wait for the local servers to start up.
 Once the server and databases are connected, in your chosen internet browser navigate to: "localhost:3000".
 Sample users that we have populated the database with are:

 - Manager
   - Username: CEOMan
   - Name: Richard Mann